ably/ably-java/README.md

 We only support installation via Maven / Gradle from the Maven Central repository.
 If you want to use a standalone fat JAR (i.e. containing all dependencies), it can be generated via a Gradle task (see [building](#building) below), creating a "Java" (JRE) library variant only.
 There is no standalone / self-contained AAR build option.
 Checkout [requirements](#requirements).

+## Platform support

+The library requires a safe TLS connection (TLS v1.2 or v1.3) and will fail with an error if it is not supported.

 ## Usage

 Please refer to the [documentation](https://www.ably.io/documentation) for a full API reference.